 No list of great film cameras would be complete without mention of at least one camera from Nikon.
 One of the most successful camera-makers in the world, Nikon’s contributions to 35mm film photography are vast and varied.
 Although well-known for making some of the best SLRs ever, we’re focusing instead on a diminutive, yet very capable, point-and-shoot; the L35AF.

-It’s a very compact machine, perfect for travelers, street photographers, and anyone else who wants a camera that will do the job without getting in the way.
+It’s a compact machine, perfect for travelers, street photographers, and anyone else who wants a camera that will do the job without getting in the way.
 It’s about the same size as one of today’s mirror-less cameras, though its tiny lens gives it a leg-up in at least one dimension.
 It’s a truly pocketable camera and an excellent choice for anyone craving simplicity of design and simplicity in use.

 A strong all-rounder, its greatest strength is its phenomenal lens.
 An optical marvel, the updated Sonnar design by Koichi Wakamiya is something of a golden egg in the photography world.
 Amazingly compact, it’s one of the most respected fixed 35mm lenses ever, and while vignetting can be a problem there’s virtually no distortion, and sharpness is beyond compare.
 The aperture isn’t the fastest out there, at ƒ/2.8, but it does the job in all but the lowest light.
 This is one of the nicest lenses available in a point-and-shoot camera.

 Focus, exposure, flash control, film advance/rewind, and aperture control are all completely automated.
 This gives the photographer the opportunity to focus on the scene and stay fully immersed in the moment.
 Framing and composition become the sole focus, while the camera handles the rest.
 It’s a good thing for many, though some users might rue the lack of creative control.
 If optical quality, compactness, automation, and ease of use are most important, the L35AF is a camera that won’t disappoint.